bbmokhtari/django-translations/docs/guide/utilities.rst

 If successful,
 :meth:`~translations.utils.apply_translations`
-applies the translations of the list of instances on its :attr:`translatable fields \
+applies the translations of the instances on their :attr:`translatable fields \
 <translations.models.Translatable.TranslatableMeta.fields>` and returns
 ``None``.
 If failed, it throws the appropriate error.